Benard Loop

 Climb Paradise Hill by way of an old turf road where locals once used sleds to bring dried turf down from Temple Hill, which looms over walkers on this trail.
 After turning right to leave the Paradise Hill Loop and continue on the Benard Loop, follow the long section of forestry road where you will be rewarded halfway along by views of Knockaceol (Hill of Music).

-Time: 4hrs-5hrs
+Time: 4-5hrs

-Nearest Town/Village: Anglesborough, Mitchelstown
+Nearest Town/Village: Anglesboro, Mitchelstown 12km

 Trail start point: Community Centre, Anglesboro, Co.
 Limerick

-Trail type: Green roads and forestry roads
+Trail type: forest roads and boreens

 Difficulty: Strenuous